-A summary of the changes as they impact Point Source Facilities and Nonpoint Source Credit Generators is below.
+A summary of the changes as they impact Point Source Credit Generators and Nonpoint Source Credit Generators is below.

-Point source facilities are authorized to utilize offsets and credits for compliance purposes through specific language in their NPDES permit.
+Point Source (PS) facilities are authorized to utilize offsets and credits for compliance purposes through specific language in their NPDES permit.

-Requirements for the use of offsets as credits for compliance purposes are further explained in the Phase 2 Watershed Implementation Plan (Phase 2 WIP) Wastewater Supplement.
-(PDF)
+Requirements for the use of offsets as credits for compliance purposes are further explained in the Phase 2 Watershed Implementation Plan (WIP) Wastewater Supplement (PDF).

-Effective October 1, 2015, to be eligible to generate credits for sale, all Significant Sewage point source discharges within the Chesapeake Bay Watershed with Cap Loads in an NPDES permit listed in the Point Source Credit Generators Table (PDF) (Table 7.1 of the Phase 2 WIP Wastewater Supplement) must demonstrate treated effluent concentrations below 6 mg/L Total Nitrogen (TN) and 0.8 mg/L Total Phosphorus (TP) (i.e. "baseline concentrations") in accord with the procedures for credit verification described in the Phase 2 WIP Nutrient Trading Supplement (PDF).
+Effective October 1, 2015, to be eligible to generate credits for sale, all significant sewage PS discharges within the Chesapeake Bay Watershed with cap loads in an NPDES permit listed in the Point Source Credit Generators Table (PDF) (Table 7.1 of the Phase 2 WIP Wastewater Supplement) must demonstrate treated effluent concentrations below 6 mg/L Total Nitrogen (TN) and 0.8 mg/L Total Phosphorus (TP) (i.e. "baseline concentrations") in accord with the procedures for credit verification described in the Phase 2 WIP Nutrient Trading Supplement (PDF).

-DEP published notice in the Pennsylvania Bulletin of its certification of Credits by eligible point sources with assigned Cap Loads to establish the procedures for point sources to generate and trade Credits after October 1, 2015, consistent with the following:
+DEP published notice in the Pennsylvania Bulletin of its mass certification of credits by eligible point sources with assigned cap loads to establish the procedures for PS to generate and trade credits after October 1, 2015, consistent with the following:

 - To generate credits, facilities must be able to demonstrate that they are in compliance with their NPDES permit.

-The individual cap loads, amount of offsets, and delivery ratios for each significant permitted point source facility are also listed in the Point Source Credit Generators Table (PDF).
+The individual cap loads, amount of offsets, and delivery ratios for each significant permitted PS facility are also listed in the Point Source Credit Generators Table (PDF).

-In summary, the main changes to the existing program in relation to point source facilities as a result of the negotiations with EPA are:
+In summary, the main changes to the existing program in relation to PS facilities as a result of the negotiations with EPA are:

 - The sampling frequency for total nitrogen and total phosphorus will be increased from once to twice a week.
 This change will be effective upon permit renewal.

-- Effective October 1, 2015, a baseline concentration of 6 mg/L TN and 0.8 mg/L TP must be met before a Significant Sewage point source discharge with an assigned Cap Load (see the Point Source Credit Generators Table - Table 7.1 of the Phase 2 WIP Wastewater Supplement) can generate credits.
-Where effluent limitations for TN and/or TP are established in Part A of the permit for reasons other than the Cap Load assigned for protection of the Chesapeake Bay ("local nutrient limits"), the permittee is eligible to generate Credits when the permittee demonstrates that these effluent limitations have been achieved.
+- Effective October 1, 2015, a baseline concentration of 6 mg/L TN and 0.8 mg/L TP must be met before a significant sewage PS discharge with an assigned cap load (see the Point Source Credit Generators Table (PDF) - Table 7.1 of the Phase 2 WIP Wastewater Supplement) can generate credits.
+Where effluent limitations for TN and/or TP are established in Part A of the permit for reasons other than the cap load assigned for protection of the Chesapeake Bay ("local nutrient limits"), the permittee is eligible to generate credits when the permittee demonstrates that these effluent limitations have been achieved.

-Currently, there are three types of pollutant reduction activities able to generate credits in Pennsylvania:
+Currently, there are three types of Nonpoint Source (NPS) pollutant reduction activities generating credits in Pennsylvania:

 - Agricultural best management practices (BMPs)